modelearth/localsite/info/data/README.md

 Note: The BLS QCEW FlowByActivity datasets that are hosted on Data Commons are updated to include county level data, so you can use the sample code below to retrieve the datasets.

-From the terminal
+Clone using Github Desktop, or run from the terminal:

 	pip install git+https://github.com/USEPA/flowsa

-In a python IDE
+In a python IDE (like [Pycharm](https://www.jetbrains.com/pycharm/)) run in a "Python Console", not in a regular Pycharm terminal console.

+If you try to run in the regular command terminal, you'll get `import: command not found`

+IMPORTANT: If using Pycharm, first go to: Tools > "Python or Debug Console"

 	import flowsa